tsheporamantso/Personal-Portfolio-Bootstrap/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Personal Portfolio] <a name="about-project">https://github.com/tsheporamantso/Setup-Mobile-Project</a>
+# 📖 [Personal Portfolio]

-**[Personal Portfolio]** is about designing a mobile and desktop page of a personnal portfolio.
+**[Personal Portfolio]** is about designing a mobile and desktop page of a personal portfolio.
- In this project, I built the desktop version of my portfolio using media query:
+This project was built with bootstrap
 - [ ] Follow GitHub Flow
-- [ ] Fix Linters Errors
 - [ ] Use Grid and FlexBox
-- [ ] Follow HTML and CSS best practices
+- [ ] Follow HTML best practices

 ## 🛠 Built With <a name="built-with"></a>
-The entire project wasbuilt with only HTML5 and CSS3
+The entire project was built with only HTML5, Bootstrap5
 ### Tech Stack <a name="tech-stack"></a>

 <!-- Features -->